SridharSathaSivam/syncfusion-chitti/README.md

 * Reduce the Incident/Forum count.
 * Ease of customer access as it’s like a normal chatting application.
 * Accepts both voice and text inputs.
-* Can understand human language.
+* Versatile to multiple languages.
 * 24/7 availability to answer for simple customer queries.

  ## Tools & Specification